agama-project/agama/doc/storage_ui.md

 partitions should be affected following a logic that, even though is configurable in the control file and by the UI, is hard to follow for many end users.

-The proposal described in this document would not rely on that logic.
-Instead, Agama would only propose two ways of making space:

-- Completely wipe the content of the selected disk(s) and start from scratch.
-- Manually select which partitions to keep / delete / resize.
+### Reusing LVM Setups

+For historical reasons, YaST tries to reuse existing LVM volume groups when making a proposal.
+That behavior can be very confusing in many situations.
+To avoid the associated problems, the Agama storage proposal will not automatically reuse existing LVM structures.

 ### About the Initial Proposal

 Currently YaST tries really hard to present an initial proposal to the user, even if that implies several subsequent executions of the `GuidedProposal`, each of them with a less ambitious configuration.
-For that it relies on two features of the so-called volumes (i.e. the specification of the partitions or LVM logical volumes to be created during the process).
+For that it relies on two features of the so-called volumes (volumes are already described in a previous section).

-- First of all, every volume specifies two different kinds of lower size limits in the control file.
+- First of all, every volume specify both a "min size" and a "desired size" (as already explained).
-  The so-called "desired size" that is the smallest size that is recommeded for a normal usage of that volume and the "min size" that is the lower threshold for the volume to be minimally useful.
 - On the other hand, some features of a volume are marked as optional in the control file.
 That includes the usage of snapshots, the ability to expand based on the RAM size or even the existence of the volume at all.